Show interactive image

 On December 16, 2016, the Government of Canada and the Government of Alberta joined the City of Edmonton to announce joint funding for improving the Yellowhead Trail to better accommodate current and future traffic.
 The federal and provincial governments are each contributing up to $241.6 million, with the City of Edmonton providing remaining funding for a total of over $1 billion.

 The overall freeway conversion will be complete by the end of 2026.
-Construction will begin in some roadways and areas connecting to the Yellowhead Trail corridor in 2019 but some of the larger more significant projects on Yellowhead Trail itself will not begin until 2020.
-Below is the estimated overall program schedule for construction.
+Construction will begin on some roadways and areas connecting to Yellowhead Trail in 2019 but some of the larger more significant projects on Yellowhead Trail itself will not begin until 2020.
+Below is the estimated overall program schedule.

 Yellowhead Trail Freeway Conversion Program Schedule

-Various construction projects are included in the overall conversion of Yellowhead Trail to a freeway and construction timing has been coordinated considering efficiency and to minimize impacts to the public.
+Various construction projects are included in the Yellowhead Trail Freeway Conversion Program with construction timing being coordinated with consideration for efficiency and to minimize impacts to the public.

 Yellowhead Trail Is Changing